Kerstinwie001/G02_Kerstin/README.md

 To test the validation of the data, the Testosteron Levels between the two sex groups where analysied, with the expaction of a higher "Mean"-Score of Testosteron Level in the male group.
 Therefore, this effect should also be visible in the replication data.
 ##Reliability
 to test the relaibility, the correlation between a repeated measurment (SD = short delay, after 10 min & LD = long delay – after 1 day) where tested via paired t-test in the initial and replication data.
+##Aggrigation
+Since the SD and LD memory performance are highly correlated,we calculated also the average memory performance for the downstream analysis for both samples.
 #Results
 ##Pre-Proccessing
 Form initial 1000 subjects the data from 833 subjects were used for the data Analysis of the initial dataset and 253 out of 300 from the replication data set.